aksh2000/commoninfra-superrepo/README.md

 ## Common Dependencies
   - `Eureka Discovery Client`
-  - `OAuth2 Resource Server`
+  - `OAuth2 Resource Server`.
+Add this depedency upon common infra teams intimation, There is a seperate process to configure when OAuth is involved, Team is still working on it
   - `Spring boot Actuator`

 ## General Instructions:
   1. Clone the main branch
   2. Create a new branch from main branch
   3. Add your spring boot application folder with required dependencies [Java 8, JAR, Spring Boot 2.4.2]
+  4. GoTo commoninfra-superrepo -> pom.xml and add your application name in the modules section :::: application name should be same as artifact Id in your application folders pom.xml
-  4. Create a application.yml file in resources folder of your springboot application
+  5. Create a application.yml file in resources folder of your springboot application
-  5. Add the following configuration in the application.yml file
+  6. Add the following configuration in the application.yml file

 ```
 spring:
   application:
-    name: YOURMODULETITLE-YOURSERVICENAME[ex: PAGEBOOK-POSTS] {DO NOT USE ANY UNDERSCORES WHILE NAMING}
+    name: YOURMODULETITLE-YOURSERVICENAME[ex: pagebook-business] {DO NOT USE ANY UNDERSCORES WHILE NAMING}

 eureka:
   client: